 The debt service coverage ratio is important for several reasons.
 It's important to understand DSCR in the case of calculating cash flow analysis for a prospective loan for commercial real estate and, in some cases, residential real estate.
 People who are interested in purchasing an apartment building tend to get their DSCR calculated in order to understand more about their prospective purchase.

-How do Lenders and Entities Calculate Debt Service Coverage Ratio?
+How Do You Calculate a Debt Service Coverage Ratio?

 DSCR = 1.10x